KevinThoriya/azure-python/README.md

 - Download a json file with all credentials and paste all data of this file into credentials.json file of this project

-- make a google spreadsheet for adding data and share that sheet with client_email provided into  credentials.json
+- make a google spreadsheet editable by share that sheet with client_email provided into  credentials.json

 - install python requirements
 ```